 Peter Praet: The euro area economy, monetary policy and structural reforms

-Remarks by Mr Peter Praet, Member of the Executive Board of the European Central Bank, at the European Treasurers Club, Brussels, 26 October 2016
+Remarks by Mr Peter Praet, Member of the Executive Board of the European Central Bank, at the Observatory Group roundtable, New York City, 18 November 2016.

 Today I will give you an assessment of the euro area economy and share some thoughts on where I see us heading and on what is needed to ensure long-run sustainable growth.1

-Starting with the positive news, we have good indications that the euro area economy is heading for a continued moderate, but steady recovery, which seems to have become resilient to global economic and political uncertainty.
-Real GDP growth has expanded for the 13th consecutive quarter, growing by 0.3%, quarter-on-quarter, during the second quarter.
-The latest incoming economic indicators point to similar growth rates for the coming quarters.
+On a positive note, we have good indications that the euro area economy is heading for a continued moderate, but steady recovery, which seems to have become resilient to global economic and political uncertainty.
+Real GDP growth has expanded for the 14th consecutive quarter, growing by 0.3%, quarter-on-quarter, during the third quarter according to the flash estimate.
+The latest incoming economic indicators continue to point to similar growth rates for the coming quarters.

-While it is true that the uncertainty following the UK vote will significantly weaken the outlook for foreign demand and thereby dampen export growth, robust domestic demand should partly counteract the negative impact on growth stemming from the external environment.
+Although global uncertainties continue to weigh on the outlook for foreign demand and could thereby dampen export growth, robust domestic demand should partly counteract the negative impact on growth stemming from the external environment.

 Solid domestic demand is anticipated to remain the driving force behind real GDP growth.
 Consumption expenditure is expected to grow strongly this year and to remain buoyant thereafter.
 Most notably, consumption is boosted by improving labour market conditions, with unemployment falling steadily despite a rise in participation.
+These improvements support the consumption expenditure of both existing employees, who are reassured of their earnings prospects, as well as new employees.
 Moreover, euro area consumers are still benefitting from higher real disposable incomes, reflecting past declines in oil prices.
 Business investment is also expected to continue recovering amid support from a number of factors, such as improvements in corporate profitability and a need to modernise the capital stock after years of low investment and physical depreciation.

 All these developments, of course, are gaining significant support from the effective pass-through of our accommodative monetary policy measures.
-Taken together, our measures have led to a significant and broad-based easing in financing conditions through both price and quantity channels, which bolters consumption and investment expenditure.
+Taken together, our measures have led to a significant and broad-based easing in financing conditions for euro area firms and households, which bolsters consumption and investment expenditure.

 In terms of quantities, bank lending to the private sector has been gradually recovering since early 2014.
-In the latest bank lending survey, released last week, banks continued to report that the ECB's Asset Purchase Programme (APP) and the negative deposit facility rate had contributed to more favourable terms and conditions on loans, and are supporting lending volumes 3
+In the latest bank lending survey, banks continued to report that the ECB's Asset Purchase Programme (APP) and the negative deposit facility rate had contributed to more favourable terms and conditions on loans, and are supporting lending volumes.2 Meanwhile, other survey data indicate improvements in the availability of external sources of financing for SMEs.3

 Corporate bond issuance has also picked up since the announcement of the CSPP in March, while the TLTRO-II should help to further support bank lending volumes to the non-financial private sector.

-So our policy measures are clearly effective and are trickling down to the funding rates that matter most for the real economy, such as the ones faced by SMEs, which provide jobs for around two-thirds of those in employment in the euro area 5
+So our policy measures are clearly effective and are trickling down to the funding rates that matter most for the real economy, such as the ones faced by SMEs, which provide jobs for around two-thirds of those in employment in the euro area.4

 Favourable financing conditions, along with other factors such as employment gains and improvements in the demand outlook, are expected to further support private consumption and investment expenditure going forward.
 Investment however remains well below its pre-crisis levels and its sensitivity to the borrowing conditions faced by companies is lower than historical norms.
 According to the September ECB staff macroeconomic projections, annual real GDP growth is expected to increase by 1.7% this year, and by 1.6% in each of the next two years.

-Turning to price developments, headline inflation increased in September to 0.4% in year-on-year terms, owing mainly to a continued increase in annual energy inflation.
+Turning to price developments, headline inflation increased in October to 0.5% in year-on-year terms, owing to a continued increase in annual energy inflation.
 So although price dynamics are improving, inflation remains at low levels - far below the level which we consider consistent with our price stability objective - reflecting past declines in oil prices and weak wage growth.
 Underlying inflation in particular has yet to show clear signs of a more dynamic upward movement.
-The annual rate of HICP inflation excluding food and energy has continued to hover around 1% as domestic cost pressures remain fundamentally weak.
+The annual rate of HICP inflation excluding food and energy has hovered around 0.8% for the last three months as domestic cost pressures remain fundamentally weak.
 Yet, as the effect of past oil price declines fades, annual HICP inflation is expected to pick up from 0.2% this year to 1.2% in 2017.
 Moreover, we expect that as the recovery continues and economic slack falls, inflation will gradually accelerate further to 1.6% in 2018.

 Although the euro area recovery is showing signs of resilience, material downside risks remain, mainly stemming from the external environment and significant uncertainties following the outcome of the UK referendum.
 Moreover, our baseline scenario for growth and inflation in the euro area remains crucially dependent on the current supportive financing conditions staying in place.

 Nevertheless, potential growth in the euro area is low after years of decline, while structural unemployment remains high.
-The European Commission estimates that the potential growth rate of the euro area economy this year is just 1%, less than half that of the United States.6
+The European Commission estimates that the potential growth rate of the euro area economy this year is just 1%, half that of the United States.5

 Such reforms are the means of addressing the ongoing adjustment difficulties faced by the economy and of preventing secular stagnation - which is not inevitable.
 However, such reforms are outside of the scope of monetary policy and fall under the remit of other national and European policymakers.